Notice – 19.03.18

 - Please submit your abstract via the online submission tool (below).

 - Abstracts will be reviewed with regard to scientific quality and suitability for the symposium.

 - Please indicate whether you intend for your ultimate submission to be an extended abstract or a full paper.

 - Please indicate whether you are submitting your abstract for a specific mini-symposium or as a general submission (a full list of mini-symposiums can be found here).

 Extended abstracts and full-papers:

-Extended Abstracts: Extended abstracts are eligible for oral presentation and they will be included in the digital conference proceedings on a CD or USB.
+Extended Abstracts: Extended abstracts are eligible for oral presentation and they will be included in the digital conference proceedings available for download.
 Extended abstracts should be maximum 2-pages long.

 Full-Papers: Full-paper submissions will be published in the book of the proceedings by Springer and indexed in Scopus and SpringerLink.
-Papers should be maximum 6-pages long.
+Papers should be maximum 8-pages long.